balena-io-experimental/ngRange/example/bower_components/ngRange/README.md

 make sure ngRange/dist/ngRange.js is loaded before your angular module. ngRange is wrapped in the Universal Module Definition so it supports AMD, CommonJS, and plain ol' global declaration via script tag.

-Make your angular module require the 'ngRange' module and inject the ngRange service into your controller.
-You're ready to go.
+Make your angular module require the 'ngRange' module and then you're ready to use the range filter in your templates.

 ## Development